jlaitue/jlaitue.github.io/_pages/about.md

 * **Graph data networks**: I find graph theory fascinating, even though I am not an expert, I think there is huge potential in the applications of graph theory in any domain.
 I developed a project for analyzing historical F1 data using graph databases.
 * **Gastronomy**: Can AI and data improve and create new culinary experiences?
 I will eventually have my own restaurant in which people can enjoy the combination of delicious food and the marvels of AI.
 I worked in a taqueria for 1 beautiful day!
 * **Finance**: I am interested in learning about finance and the dynamics of investments.
 * **Culture**: Art, AI and mechatronic systems working together as new ways of artistic expression and experiences.
-I finally was able to develop this interest as part of [CreARTathon 2022: Project Réseaunance](https://creartathon.com/) This summer school was led by Professor [Wendy Mackay](https://ex-situ.lri.fr/people/mackay).
+I was able to develop this interest being part of [CreARTathon 2022: Project Réseaunance](https://creartathon.com/).
+This summer school was led by Professor [Wendy Mackay](https://ex-situ.lri.fr/people/mackay).
 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->

 <!-- A data-driven personal website